nunopenim/nunopenim/GUIDE_ArchLinuxInstallation.md

 With the disk fully wiped now, type ```g``` and press Enter/Return.
 This will create a new GPT partition table.
 Create a **new primary partition** by typing ```n``` and pressing Enter/Return.
 Make it 500MB.
 After creating, type ```t``` and press Enter/Return.
 This will change the partition type to EFI System, instead of Linux.

-Select the needed size (I recommend using the whole HDD, in the future I will add a specific SETUP with a Swap partition).
+Select the needed size (I recommend using the whole SSD, in the future I will add a specific SETUP with a Swap partition).
 After this, you should have your drive with a single partition, where you will install the operating system.

 Type ```w``` to write all the changes to the disk, and exit fdisk.